11.Best choices for those with a disability

 - Appliances with auditory feedback can be a problem if this confuses the user.
 However, if memory is a problem a machine that sends an end-of-cycle signal could be useful.

 Raising front loaders off the floor

 If you have a bad back or use a wheelchair, squatting or bending down to load and unload a front loader can be difficult.

 To help overcome access problems, you can mount a front loader on a plinth so its door is at waist height.
 Just make sure the plinth is stable and level, and able to hold the considerable weight of the front loader.

 While Fisher & Paykel suggests the weight of the machine is sufficient to secure it on a stand if at least the front feet of the machine have levelling feet that can lock, other manufacturers advise securing the machine with the brackets supplied with the pedestal to prevent it from wobbling off during the spin cycle.
 Miele, too, advises securing its front loaders with the retaining clips it sells, and recommends the plinth be made of concrete that can support a load of 160 kg - it says its front loaders weigh 30–40% more than other brands’.

-The Amazon Washing Machine/Dryer Stand 2110, available from most appliance retailers for $212, which raises the washer or dryer about 38cm off the floor, has a lockable drawer for storing and can be used with most front loaders.
+There are front loader washer stands available, which raise the washer or dryer about 38cm off the floor, and sometimes have a lockable drawer for storing and can be used with many front loaders.

 To install, the stand must first be put into position and made level, and the washer (or dryer) is placed on it.
 The machine must then be made level, and its feet clamped to the stand at each corner to prevent horizontal movement.
 Installing the unit takes a fair amount of effort, particularly in tight laundry spaces, but is a one-off task.